For many Southern Baptists, the campaign question is which Republican candidate to support

 “These days it’s almost impossible to avoid it, more so than it used to be,” said Eric Costanzo, pastor of Tulsa Southern Baptist Church, in Tulsa, Oklahoma.
 “We’ve had to cross those lines in different ways because of the issues we’re involved in,” such as advocating for immigrants or for reforms in how Southern Baptists deal with abuse issues.

-“During COVID it was difficult, and after the (storm on the Capitol) on January 6 (2021) it was also difficult,” he said.
+“During COVID it was difficult, and following the (storm on the Capitol) on January 6 (2021) it was also difficult,” he said.
 “I try to lead by example by not endorsing or denigrating anyone by name.
 Sometimes we have to touch on issues that inevitably have political implications.”

 For Bowman, attempts by many in Republican and Southern Baptist circles to focus on criticizing “the awakening of consciousness regarding social injustice” have served to divert attention from the realities of systemic racism, as have the SBC’s own internal conflicts.